A Real thumping

 A treble for Dioufy

-2001 - Future red El-Hadji Diouf netted a hat-trick for Senegal as they thumped Namibia 4-0 in a World Cup qualifier in Dakar, with Salif Diao also in the side.
-On the same day, future red Alberto Aquilani played for Italy Under-16’s in their 3-0 defeat of the Czech Republic.
+2001 - Future red El-Hadji Diouf netted a hat-trick for Senegal as they thumped Namibia 4-0 in a World Cup qualifier in Dakar, with fellow future red Salif Diao also in the side.
+On the same day, future reds Alberto Aquilani and Kolo Touré also played for their countries.

 First and last caps